 \begin{lemma} All vertices infected in delSI are also infected in evoSI and are infected earlier in avoSI than evoSI. \end{lemma}

 \begin{proof} The induction hypothesis holds for the first vertex since $u_0$ is infected at time 0 in both evoSI and delSI.
-Suppose the induction holds up to the $k$-th infected vertex in delSI.
-Assume at time $t$, $y$ becomes the $(k+1)$-th infected vertex in delSI and $y$ is infected by vertex $x$ through edge $e$.
+Suppose the induction holds up to the $k$-st infected vertex in delSI.
+Assume at time $t$, $y$ becomes the $(k+1)$-st infected vertex in delSI and $y$ is infected by vertex $x$ through edge $e$.
 We see from the construction of delSI that this implies $T_{e,1}<R_{e,1}$.
 Suppose $x$ was infected at time $s<t$ in delSI.
 The induction hypothesis implies that $x$ has also been infected in evoSI at a time $s' \le s$.
-There are two possible cases for $y$ in evoSI. \begin{itemize} \item $y$ has already become infected by time $s'+T_{e,1}$. \item $y$ was still susceptible at time $s'+T_{e,1}$.
+There are two possible cases for $y$ in evoSI: \begin{itemize} \item $y$ has already become infected by time $s'+T_{e,1}$. \item $y$ was still susceptible right before $s'+T_{e,1}$.
 In this case, $y$ will be infected at time $s'+T_{e,1}\leq s+T_{e,1}=t.$ \end{itemize} In either case $x$ has been infected by time $t$ in evoSI.
 This completes the induction step and thus proves Lemma \ref{couple}. \end{proof}